-Using Your English Degree
+Using Your English Degree:

 What can you do with an English degree?
 Plenty!
 Skills possessed by English majors–the ability to think critically, communicate effectively, perform research, influence and persuade, write creatively, edit appropriately, present alternate viewpoints, and clarify ideas–are highly valued in many fields.
 Read more about the value of humanities majors in the workplace here and here.

 - Join local chapters of related professional organizations–many offer inexpensive student memberships and provide excellent networking opportunities;